-- YES The input power supply to this 2145 UPS-1U is not correctly connected or the 2145 UPS-1U is receiving input power that may be unstable or outside the specified voltage or frequency range.
+- NO Go to step 5. - YES The input power supply to this 2145 UPS-1U is not correctly connected or the 2145 UPS-1U is receiving input power that may be unstable or outside the specified voltage or frequency range.
 The SAN Volume Controller automatically adjusts the 2145 UPS-1U voltage range.
 If the input voltage has recently changed, the alarm condition might be present until the SAN Volume Controller has adjusted the alarm setting.
 Ensure that an operational SAN Volume Controller is connected to the 2145 UPS-1U.
 If the condition persists for at least five minutes, do the following: - a.
-Check the input circuit protector on the 2145 UPS-1U rear panel, and press if open. - b.
+Check the input circuit protector on the 2145 UPS-1U rear panel and press if open. - b.
 Ask the customer to check the site power for the 2145 UPS-1U providing power to this SAN Volume Controller.
 Check the connection, voltage, and frequency. - c.
-If input power and input circuit protector is okay, replace the field replaceable units (FRUs) in the following sequence: - 1) 2145 UPS-1U power cord - 2) 2145 UPS-1U - d.
+If the input power is sufficient and the input circuit protector is stable, replace the field replaceable units (FRUs) in the following sequence: - 1) 2145 UPS-1U power cord - 2) 2145 UPS-1U - d.
 Verify the repair by continuing with the 2145 UPS-1U repair verification MAP. - 5. (from step 4)